dyusuf/dilmuratyusuf.github.io/galaxy_tutorial/docs/index.md

 - Click on your workflow's name and select "Share or publish"
 - Click "Share with a user"
-- Enter the email address of the person to your left (the same as he/she uses to login to Galaxy)
+- Select the email address of the person to your left (the same as he/she uses to login to Galaxy)
 - Hit "Share"
 - Wait for the person on your right to do the same
 - Reload the workflows by clicking again on "Workflow" in the top menu